matonis/yara_tools/README.md

 Python bindings to author YARA rules using natural Python conventions instead of format strings.
 Additional features to automate and appropriately describe YARA rules programatically.
 If YARA is the *"pattern matching swiss [Army] knife"* of the binary world, then *yara_tools* is the **butter knife** of signature generation!

-*"But hold on, @matonis... isn't a butter knife just a utensil used to cut a sliver of cold butter and then aggressively wipe it on a crusty piece of bread?"*
+*"But hold on, @matonis... isn't a butter knife only a utensil used to cut a sliver of cold butter which is then aggressively wiped on a crusty piece of bread?"*

 **WRONG!**
 Did you know that a household butter knife can be used as: